JoeyStanley/real/_posts/2017-12-12-a-tutorial-on-extracting-foramnts-in-praat.md

 Like the previous `appendInfoLine` line, I'll comment it out again, but it's there in case you need to debug or something.

-So, our script so far should look like this:
+So, our script with everything so far should look like this:

 <pre>
 writeInfoLine: "Extracting formants..."